AdobeDocs/campaign-classic.pt-BR/help/platform/using/specific-configuration-database.md

 ### Conta externa do Hadoop {#hadoop-external}

-The [!DNL Hadoop] external account allows you to connect your Campaign instance to your Hadoop external database.
+A conta externa do [!DNL Hadoop] permite conectar a instância do Campaign ao banco de dados externo do Hadoop.

 1. No Campaign Classic, configure a conta externa do [!DNL Hadoop].
 No **[!UICONTROL Explorer]**, clique em **[!UICONTROL Administration]** / **[!UICONTROL Platform]** / **[!UICONTROL External accounts]**.